imballinst/imballinst.dev/src/pages/blog/are-you-healing.md

 ## Let's talk about "damage"

-Let's gamify it a bit.
+I am going to gamify it a bit.

-- There is a distressing event
+- There is a distressing event.
-- The event deals damage to us, depending on how hard it hits our weak point
+- The event deals damage to us, depending on how hard it hits our weak point.
-- The way we cope determines whether the damage stops at that or it will continue rolling
+- The way we cope determines whether the damage stops at that or it will continue rolling.

 ![Our response to an event determines how long will we get affected by a "debuff".
 An event deals damage to us and leaves a debuff.
 What we do after determines whether we will add other debuffs or we clean ourselves from the debuff.](/assets/blog/are-you-healing/damage-control.png)

-At the time of writing, if someone forced me to meet my mother, I would be _slightly_ distressed (as I am still trying to keep my distance).
+At the time of writing, if someone forced me to meet my mother, I would be _slightly_ distressed (as I am still trying to keep my distance from her).
 This was not the case back then.
 I remember clearly a lot of times I was losing my mind.
 I would be less productive, I decided not to eat as I normally would, and it went up to a point where I thought it would be better if I intentionally made myself sick rather than having to meet my mother.
 This was _not_ a good way of coping for me.
 With that said, having experienced it firsthand, I would have understood if there are people who are currently going through the same period and still finding their balance.

 Back to the topic of "damage", I consider the event of myself getting forced to meet my mother as damage.
 However, my coping approach made the damage bigger than it should have.
 I was _unintentionally_ [griefing](https://www.urbandictionary.com/define.php?term=griefing) myself.
 Or maybe I did that intentionally?
 One thing is for sure, I lost control of myself, which caused the damage to continue rolling.